Various sources publish data on deforestation rates, and also the potential impact deforestation might have.

-But, how many people stop to consider how many trees we actually need on Earth in order to sustainably support humans, animals and the environment?
+But, there might be less information available on exactly how many trees we actually need on Earth in order to sustainably support humans, animals and the environment.

-Some people might say as many as possible, but that answer is too simplistic, and misses the other very important and specific points that need to be considered.
+Some people might say as many as possible, but that answer might be too simplistic, & might miss important & nuanced points that need to be considered.

-In this guide, we discuss how many trees we might need on Earth, and attempt to put some numbers and reason behind potential answers.
+In this guide, we discuss how many trees we might need on Earth, and attempt to provide some numbers and context behind potential estimates.

 Summary – How Many Trees Do We Actually Need On Earth?